Chimney Sweep Performed by a WETT Certified Sweep :

 A full sweep of one open fireplace and connected chimney includes a full sweep from the roof down with a properly sized brush, rotary power sweep of the smoke chamber and damper, vacuum the smoke shelf, and sweep and vacuum the firebox.
 All work is performed by a WETT Certified Advanced Chimney Sweep.

 A WETT Certified sweep of one woodstove/insert and the connected chimney includes a full sweep from the roof down with a properly sized brush, a rotary power sweep of the flue pipes for a wood stove, sweep and vacuum the baffle, rails, heat tubes, and firebox.
 All work is performed by a WETT Certified Advanced Chimney Sweep.

 Unusually high or steep roofs may cost more, as does extra travel time if the home is outside our regular service area.
 We have equipment to properly sweep a system from the bottom, which can be a better option if you have a fragile or unsafe roof.

-Pellet appliances usually require a different service.
-At this time, we do not offer pellet appliance servicing or cleaning.
+Pellet appliances, furnaces, and boilers usually require a different service.
+At this time, we do not offer these services.

 WETT Inspections for real estate or insurance requirements:

 WETT inspections are an important service we offer.
 Many types of safety inspections can be done, and it is good to be aware that not all inspections are the same, and that all inspectors do not have the same level of training and experience.

 We specialize in doing inspections conducted by a WETT Certified Inspector for insurance or real estate transaction purposes, also known as Comprehensive or Technical Inspections.
 A WETT Technical Inspection Report covers all areas necessary to be considered an “insurance” or real estate inspection, including multiple page WETT Inspection Checklist forms.